cockroachdb/docs/v22.2/cost-based-optimizer.md

 In [multi-region deployments](multiregion-overview.html), the optimizer, in concert with the [SQL engine](architecture/sql-layer.html), will avoid sending requests to nodes in other regions when it can instead read a value from a unique column that is stored locally.
 This capability is known as _locality optimized search_.

 Even if a value cannot be read locally, CockroachDB takes advantage of the fact that some of the other regions are much closer than others and thus can be queried with lower latency.
-In this case, it performs all lookups against the remote regions in parallel and returns the result once it is retrieved, without having to wait for each lookup to come back.
+Unless [queries are limited to a single region](control-whether-queries-are-limited-to-a-single-region), CockroachDB performs all lookups against the remote regions in parallel and returns the result once it is retrieved, without having to wait for each lookup to come back.
 This can lead to increased performance in multi-region deployments, since it means that results can be returned from wherever they are first found without waiting for all of the other lookups to return.

 {{site.data.alerts.callout_info}}
 The asynchronous parallel lookup behavior does not occur if you [disable vectorized execution](vectorized-execution.html#configure-vectorized-execution).